-- Understand how the processes that shape natural and cultural environments change over time, vary in scale and from place to place, and create spatial patterns. - Understand how people's perceptions of and interactions with natural and cultural environments differ and have changed over time
+- Understand how the processes that shape natural and cultural environments change over time, vary in scale and from place to place, and create spatial patterns. - Understand how people's perceptions of and interactions with natural and cultural environments differ and have changed over time.

-Five achievement standards will be offered in the course and contribute 18 credits towards NCEA Level 2.
-Internally Assessed Achievement Standards:
+Four achievement standards will be offered in the course and contribute 15 credits towards NCEA Level 2.

-AS91244 5 Credits Conduct geographic research with guidance.
-(Contributes towards L1 Literacy and Numeracy) AS91245 3 Credits Explain aspects of a contemporary geographic issue.
-(Contributes towards L1 Literacy) AS91246 3 Credits Explain aspects of a geographic topic at a global scale.
-(Contributes towards L1 Literacy) AS91247 3 Credits Apply spatial analysis, with guidance, to solve a geographic problem.

-AS91243 4 Credits Apply geographic concepts and skills to demonstrate understanding of a given environment.
+AS91244 5 Credits Conduct geographic research with guidance (contributes towards Level 1 Literacy and Numeracy).
+AS91245 3 Credits Explain aspects of a contemporary geographic issue (contributes towards Level 1 Literacy).
+AS91246 3 Credits Explain aspects of a geographic topic at a global scale (contributes towards Level 1 Literacy).
+Externally Ass sessed Achiev ement Standards AS91243 4 Credits Apply geographic concepts and skills to demonstrate understanding of a given environment (contributes towards Level 1 Literacy).

-(Contributes towards L1 Literacy)

 The prerequisite entry requirement for Level 2 Geography is a minimum of 14 credits in Geography at Level 1.
-For a student wanting to study Geography at Level 2 for the first time they must have gained NCEA at Level 1 from achievement-based courses and at the discretion of the Head of Faculty.
+For a student wanting to study Geography at Level 2 for the first time they must have gained NCEA at Level 1 from Achievement Standard-based courses and at the discretion of the Head of Faculty.

-A wide range of themes are covered in terms of knowledge and skills in Geography at Level 3 and include:
+A wide range of themes are covered in terms of knowledge and skills in Geography at Level 3 which may include:

-- Analysis of a cultural process Tourism Development in Queenstown (involves a field trip). - Carry out geographic research with consultation Tourism in Queenstown (involves a field trip). - Analysis of a contemporary issue Student choice. - Analysis of a global geographic issue Diamond processes - Application of geographic skills and concepts.
+- Analysis of natural processes: Kaikoura beach formation (involves a field trip). - Analysis of a contemporary issue: What happens in Vegas, human trafficking. - Analysis of a global geographic pattern: Blood diamond trade, piracy, own choice. - Application of geographic skills and concepts.

-Students will gain knowledge, skills, and experience to -
+Students will gain knowledge, skills, and experience to: